 - Let the bleach sit to “develop” for about half an hour.

 - If you don’t leave it on long enough, the bleached areas will look orange.
 Leave it on as long as possible to make it turn more white.
-(You will have areas that will be orange but I really like how that looks).
+(You will have areas that will be orange but I really like how that looks and gives it that tie-dye effect).

 - Wash the sweatshirt in the washer.

-I forgot to take a photo of the old, empty water bottle that I use for the bleach.
+Make sure you mark the empty water bottle that you use for the bleach.
 I took the label off and drew a skull and crossbones on it to make it my “bleach bottle”.
-I have had many conversations with my children about this bleach bottle.
+I have had many conversations with my children about this bleach bottle and how dangerous it is.

-I made a small hole in the cap and that’s how I dispense the bleach on to my projects.
-To be honest, the bottle looks really rough and you probably would have laughed if I had gotten a photo.
+I made a small hole in the cap and that’s how I dispense the bleach onto my projects.
+You can also pour the bleach directly on the shirt for larger splotches.

 I had my son help me flip the sweatshirt over.
 The extra hands helped make sure that the bleached material didn’t touch the parts of the sweatshirts I didn’t want it to.